vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/context-test-debugging.md

 understanding of how a system works followed by debugging practice to get proficient and efficient.
 Understanding how a system works means to understand how the 'engines' run, what are the components involved?
-True understanding is not simply being able to describe it in plain words but to be able to draw it - `can you draw out the system and data flows?`.
+True understanding is not simply being able to describe it in plain words but to be able to draw it - can you draw out the system and data flows?.
 Even if the diagram is simple, draw it - as this reduces cognitive load while thinking of the problem at hand for large complex problems.
 Some typical diagramming tools can assist, which include, [Miro](https://miro.com), [LucidChart](https://www.lucidchart.com) and